-Figure 2 shows unpolarized Raman spectra recorded at room temperature and 30 K for all samples, thus above and below the phase transitions, together with the results from DFT modeling of the Raman-active modes at 0 K. For all three double PSK structures, the room temperature Raman spectra are dominated by a high-frequency mode around 170 cm-1, that is slightly red-shifted in the layered structures by reducing the number of octahedral layers, in agreement with the literature.^[33] Furthermore, a strong mode at 73 cm-1 is observed in the 3D sample, while the 2L and 1L structures show multiple peaks in the low-frequency range below 100 cm-1.
-The low-temperature Raman spectra reveal a much more complex response, with different sets of phonon modes in the lowfrequency regime.
-This marked difference between room and low-temperature spectra can be attributed to the crystal phase transition (at 122, 100-298, and 282 K for 3D,^[26] 2L,^[15] and 1L^[33] structures, respectively), and because of the drastically reduced thermal noise and broadening at low temperatures that allow to resolve weak and narrow phonon bands.
-The low-temperature Raman spectra can be compared with DFT modeling at 0 K (see details in Section S2, Supporting Information), where the Raman-active modes (stemming from optical phonons), their symmetry, and their relative intensities are shown in the bottom row of Figure 2.
-Furthermore, in the DFT modeling a depolarization factor D can be defined as the ratio of the polarized (||) and depolarized (\perp) intensities averaged over the incidence angle.
-This D can be assigned to the vibrations of the ionic lattice that allows to classify the modes into "isotropic," "dipolar," and "quadrupolar" ones, as detailed in the caption of Figure 2.
-We established this notation according to the angle dependence of the Raman modes in the polar plots discussed in detail later (Figures 4-6).
-We note that passing from 3D to 2D layered compounds leads to a reduction in symmetry of the system, which changes the point group from C{4h} (for 3D) to C_2 (for 2L-BA) and C{2h} (for 1L-BA).^[15,26] Overall, we find a good agreement between the experimental data and DFT modeling, which allows us to analyze the vibrational motions of the dominant modes in those crystal structures.
+Figure 2 shows unpolarized Raman spectra recorded at room temperature and 30K for all samples, thus above and below the phase transitions, together with the results from DFT modeling of the Raman active modes at 0K.
+For all three double-perovskite structures, the room temperature Raman spectra are dominated by a high-frequency mode around 170 cm-1, that is slightly red-shifted in the layered structures by varying the number of octahedral layers, in agreement with literature [133].
+Furthermore, a strong mode at 73 cm-1 is observed in the 3D sample, while the 2L and 1L structures show multiple peaks in the low-frequency range below 100 cm-1.
+The low-temperature Raman spectra reveal a much more complex response, with different sets of phonon modes in the low-frequency regime.
+This marked difference between room and low temperature spectra can be attributed to the crystal phase transition (at 122K, 100-298K, and 282 K for 3D, $^{[26]}$ 2L $^{[15]}$ and 1L $^{[33]}$ structures, respectively), and because of the drastically reduced thermal noise and broadening at low temperatures that allow to resolve weak and narrow phonon bands.
+The low temperature Raman spectra can be compared with DFT modeling at 0K (see details in Section 2 in the SI), where the Raman active modes (stemming from optical phonons), their symmetry, and their relative intensities are shown in the bottom row of Figure 2.
+Furthermore, in the DFT modeling a depolarization factor D can be defined as the ratio of the polarized (\parallel) and depolarized (\perp) intensities averaged over the incidence angle.
+This D can be assigned to the vibrations of the ionic lattice that allows to classify the modes into "isotropic", "dipolar", and "quadrupolar" ones, as detailed in the caption of Figure 2.
+We established this notation according to the angle-dependence of the Raman modes in the polar plots discussed in detail later (Figures 4-6).
+We note that passing from 3D to 2D layered compounds leads to a reduction in symmetry of the system, which changes the point group from C{4h} (for 3D) to C_2 (for 2L-BA) and C{2h} (for 1L-BA).
+[15,26] Overall, we find a good agreement between the experimental data and DFT modeling, which allows us to analyze the vibrational motions of the dominant modes in those crystal structures.